 Safety advancements are in abundance and include Lane Keep Assist & Driver Condition Monitor, Blind Spot Monitor with Closing Vehicle Sensing, and Reverse Traffic Detection.
 The vehicle also benefits from Autonomous Emergency Braking capabilities.

-On the road: Handling and Driving Impressions
+On the Road: F-Pace R-Sport’s Handling and Driving Impressions

 The F-Pace exhibits handling more akin to that of a sports sedan than an SUV; a characteristic that will help it stand out from the crowd, and make your daily commute a little more enjoyable.
 It features electric assist power-assisted steering that is communicative enough to transmit to the driver what the double-wishbone front suspension is doing, while the integral-link rear setup keeps the rear from floating around during cornering.
 The potent combination of a low centre of gravity and near perfect 50-50 weight distribution translate into precise and predictable handling, with very little body lean exhibited when operating at the limit.